- Extended Learning Home

 Indiana State University offers a master of public administration (M.P.A.) for working professionals who have experience in public or nonprofit organizations and now seek a graduate-level degree for career advancement.

 - The program includes a focus in public and non-profit organizations.
-The program requires an internship with a public agency, but only of those students without public or non-profit work experience.
+The program requires a three-credit-hour internship with a public agency, but only of those students without public or non-profit work experience.

 - Although the program may be completed in just over two calendar years of full-time study, most students complete the program in about three years of part-time study.
 The University allows part-time students to take up to seven years to earn the degree, although the program is typically completed in far less time.

 - The department may approve up to 9 credit hours—3 semester courses—or the equivalent for transfer into the student's program from other universities.

 - All seven core courses and the final capstone course are offered by political science department faculty.
 With approval, students may take elective courses outside the department.
 Both core and elective courses may be transferred from other institutions with the approval of the program director.
 The capstone course must be completed at ISU.

 - The program now offers elective concentrations in four other ISU online master's programs.
 They are nonprofit management, criminology/criminal justice, human resources development, and public health.

 Most of our students are mid-career, full-time employees of public or non-profit organizations.
 The M.P.A. is meant to enhance their ability to:

 - Implement public and social policy to improve the lives of the general public

 - Deliver services to citizens through plans that are transparent, efficient, and ethical